Burping a baby is truly an art.

-Most parents can stop burping their baby when it’s around 4-9 months old, but it’s really more about development than age.
+Most parents can stop burping their baby when it’s around 4-9 months old — this is around the time when they can burp themselves if necessary — but it’s really more about development than age.
 When your baby can sit up and move well on its own and handle some solid foods without issue, there’s a good chance you don’t need to manually burp anymore.

 But there are many other factors to consider.

 Let’s dive in a little deeper to what those are and what goes into this decision.

 We know from the get-go that learning to burp your baby is a crucial skill, up there with swaddling and changing a diaper, but we’re never really taught why it matters.

 So why do we need to burp our babies?

 The simple answer: When babies eat, gas builds up in their tummies and needs to come out in the form of a burp to prevent discomfort and gas pains.

 The gas comes from a handful of different sources, but the main ones are: